+For the years ended Dec.
+31, 2024

+Number of shares at Increase in Decrease in Number of shares

+Purpose of Buy-back beginning of period treasury stock treasury stock end of period

+Shares Transferred to

+Employees 500,000 shares 500,000 shares

-For the years s ended Dec.
+For the years ended Dec.
 31, 2023

-Purpose of Buy-back Number of shares at beginning of period Increase in treasury stock Decrease in treasury stock Number of shares at end of period

-Shares Transferred to

-Employees 500,000 shares - - 500,000 shares

-For the years s ended Dec.
-31, 2022

-Number of shares at Increase in Decrease in Number of shares at
+Number of shares at Increase in Decrease in Number of shares a

 Purpose of Buy-back beginning of period treasury stock treasury stock end of period

 Shares Transferred to

 Employees 500,000 shares 500,000 shares